Earth Day: TeachersFirst Editors' Choices

 Grades4 to 12

 In the ClassroomUse this resource to plan great activities, lessons, and events for students leading up to Earth Day.
-For example, search through the Water resources to find great curricula for different age groups and be sure to use resources such as the "Water-Energy connection" to tie various resources together for better understanding of how resources and our use of them are interconnected.
+For example, search the Weather + Climate page for videos and information about water shortages, drought, climate change, and resources.
 Use the articles and reports to pique student interest, use short videos in the classroom, and find great websites and programs linked from the page.
-Find lesson plans and fact sheets that can be downloaded and used.
-Use these resources not only for greater understanding of issues but to create awareness campaigns for change in the home, school, or community.
-Create posters of information learned, partner with local groups (conservation or not) to create action plans and events, and provide opportunities for change in the community.
-Have your students create an interactive online poster ("glog") using Glogster EDU, reviewed here.
+Use these resources not only for a greater understanding of issues but to create awareness campaigns for change in the home, school, or community.
+Partner with local groups (conservation or not) to create action plans and events, and provide opportunities for change in the community.
+Challenge your students to create brochures, magazines, or posters of information learned using Lucidpress, reviewed here.

 Grades2 to 5